open-austin/open-austin.github.io/projects/process.md

 ### Alpha to **Beta**

-The the **beta** stage is about getting "more users" and "more feedback."
+The **beta** stage is about getting "more users" and "more feedback."
 The project should be looking for more users and recording more metrics.

 1. You should look for government or community partners, if applicable
 2. Start polishing the app